blankly-finance/blankly-docs/content/en/index.md

 ### Easy Access to Historical Data

 Past methods of getting historical data relied on scrounging different data sources and using other packages including `yfinance` or paid providers like `polygon.io`, and each method of gathering data was different.
 Blankly is unifying historical data gathering so that it's the same code to grab the necessary data that you need.
+We currently directly connect with Coinbase Pro, Binance, and Alpaca for historical data (15 minute delay due for Alpaca unless a premium key), but will eventually be releasing our own `blankly.data` package.

 ### Built-In Backtesting